A Chelsea Walk

 On the opposite side are some houses of the 1720s, the oldest in the King's Road.
 There are plaques to actress Ellen Terry and director Sir Carol Reed.

-Just beyond Dovehouse Street go diagonally across the green and through the Market into Sydney Street.
+Just beyond Dovehouse Street go diagonally across the green

 This green was laid out as a garden in 1977.
 It had been a burial ground given to the parish in 1733 by Sir Hans Sloane and closed in 1824.
 There is a plaque to 457 civilians killed in WWII.

-At the entrance to the Market is a Tim Hunkin steam clock (not working)
+Continue through the Market into Sydney Street.
 Go across to the chuch of St Lukes

 From Britten Street go right down Chelsea Manor Street continuing across the King's Road.
 Go right through Oakley Gardens and continue along Phene Street.
 Go left at Oakley Street